Ramazan-Yuksel/Reptievo/README.md

 If no workout is scheduled for today, Reptievo automatically displays a Recovery Day, encouraging rest as part of the training cycle.

+### 🔒 Secure Communication

+All traffic between the app and backend is encrypted end-to-end:

+* Full HTTPS enforced via a free Let's Encrypt SSL certificate
+* Nginx reverse proxy in front of the API with automatic HTTP → HTTPS redirection
+* Certificates auto-renew, no manual maintenance required

+### 🔄 Forced Update System

+Reptievo checks the required minimum app version against the backend on every launch.
+If a device is running an outdated build, it's blocked with a full-screen prompt and redirected straight to the Google Play listing to update — ensuring all users stay on a consistent, supported version.

+### 🔐 Seamless Session Handling

+A proactive JWT refresh interceptor checks token expiry before every request and silently renews it in the background when needed.
+Users are never unexpectedly logged out mid-session, and a synchronized fallback mechanism prevents duplicate refresh calls when multiple requests fire at once.

+### ⚙️ Account & Security

+* Secure password change
+* Email verification on signup
+* Token-based authentication with automatic rotation

 ---

 ## 🛠 Tech Stack